 If you haven’t met one already, you’ll find that Filipinos are an interesting group of people, to say the least.
-Although it’s obvious that each nation has its own unique set of values, the ‘Pinoys’, as how we like to call ourselves, are distinct amongst most South-East Asians you will meet out there.
+Although it’s obvious that each nation has its own unique set of values, the ‘Pinoys’, as to how we like to call ourselves, are distinct amongst most South-East Asians you will meet out there.

 For starters, we’re predominantly Christian, don’t use chopsticks and are far crazier about Basketball than with any other sport in the world.
 We value relationships with our families more than anything, exerting a great deal of effort to keep those we love, tightly knit to our lives.
 This explains the presence of large communities of Filipino migrants almost anywhere in the world.
 The dire circumstances back home leave a huge percentage of our population struggling in poverty which urges most to leave to the country to search for greener pastures.